hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter11.md

 - *Eavesdropping*: Obtaining copies of messages without authority.
 - *Masquerading*: Sending or receiving messages using the identity of another principal without their authority.
 - *Message tampering*: Intercepting messages and altering their contents before passing them on to the intended recipient.
-- *Replaying*: Storing intercepted messages and sending them at a later data.
+- *Replaying*: Storing intercepted messages and sending them at a later date.
 - *Denial of service*: Flooding a channel or other resource with messages in order to deny access for others.

 ### Designing secure systems

 The design of secure systems is an exercise in balancing costs against the threats.
-The range of techniques that can be deployed for protecting processes and securing interprocess communication are strong enough to withstand almost any attack, but their use incurs expense and inconvenience:
+The range of techniques that can be deployed for protecting processes and securing interprocess communication is strong enough to withstand almost any attack, but their use incurs expense and inconvenience:

 - A cost (in terms of computational effort and network usage) is incurred for their use.
 The costs must be balanced against the threats.
 - Inappropriately specified security measures may exclude legitimate users from performing necessary actions.